derekfountain/zx-spectrum-pico-interface-one/3d_print/README.txt

 one as well so I can choose.

+ADDITIONAL: I'm going to make another PCB for the controls.

 From TomD:

 "My side walls are 2mm thick and I find this strong enough for most